 In order to be considered eligible for membership within a fraternity or sorority, students must have the following GPA/credits:

 12 or more credit hours: The eligibility of students with 12 or more earned college credits (at FGCU or another institution) must meet the minimum college/university grade point average specified by the governing council (if applicable).
+If 12 or more credits are earned at FGCU, the FGCU Institutional GPA will be used to determine eligibility.

 11 or less credit hours: The eligibility of students with 11 or less credit hours must meet the minimum high school grade point average specified by the governing council (if applicable).